yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## Computing notBefore and notAfter of STAR Certificates

-We define the "nominal renewal date" as the point in time when a new short-term certificate for a given STAR Order is due.
-It is a multiple of the Order's recurrent-certificate-validity which starts with the issuance of the first short-term certificate and it is upper bounded by the Order's recurrent-end-date ({{fignrd}}).
+We define "nominal renewal date" the point in time when a new short-term certificate for a given STAR Order is due.
+It is a multiple of the Order's recurrent-certificate-validity that starts with the issuance of the first short-term certificate and is upper-bounded by the Order's recurrent-end-date ({{fignrd}}).

 ~~~
     rcv    - STAR Order's recurrent-certificate-validity